 Furthermore Sozo therapists are not trained to handle the kind of potentially serious psychological issues that may arise during a typical session.

 Sozo prayer is not a biblically-based practice and is not something that is necessary or likely beneficial for Christians in seeking to draw closer to God.
 Intimacy with God is a product of fellowship with Him through the work of Jesus, the light of His Word through the Holy Spirit, and continually seeking to lead a life that brings Him honour and glory as we submit to His work of transformation in us.
+It takes time and as we renew our minds to what God says about us how we view ourselves changes.
+The love of God as our Father changes everything.

 “And it is my prayer that your love may abound more and more, with knowledge and all discernment, so that you may approve what is excellent, and so be pure and blameless for the day of Christ, filled with the fruit of righteousness that comes through Jesus Christ, to the glory and praise of God” (Philippians 1:9-11).